bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_framework.md

 > Some organisations use "data model" as an umbrella term for all three layers, which is also acceptable.

 ### Conceptual (Information) Models

+> For naming standards and conventions, see [Conceptual Models](modelling_standards_and_conventions.md#conceptual-models) in Modelling Standards and Conventions.

 Conceptual models represent business meaning without implementation concerns.